kryjak/JK_PhD_thesis/Readme.md

-# Durham maths thesis template
+# Durham IPPP thesis template

 This template is a hand-me-down from numerous people and has evolved over the past few years.
 Steven Charlton worked on a number of fiddly details and fixed much of the template, which was started by M. Imran.
+Matthew Kirk altered a few details to make it suitable for [IPPP] students, with a few touches taken from Helen Brooks' thesis.

 The template aims to satisfy the university [guidelines], but these could change at any time.
 The most significant change would be to the margin sizes, which are